 Nora Loreto is a writer, musician and activist based in Québec City.
 She’s a community organizer who thinks that hard, strategic work will bring about the revolution.

 Nora is the author of From Demonized to Organized, Building the New Union Movement (2013) and is the editor of the Canadian Association of Labour Media.
-Her most recent bylines can be found at Briarpatch Magazine, The Walrus, Maclean’s and the Globe and Mail.
+Her most recent bylines can be found at the National Observer and the Washington Post.
 You can read her musings here: medium.com/@noraloreto

 Subscribe to the Show!